Rudy Sarzo: Post-Quiet Riot

 After leaving Quiet Riot, Sarzo formed M.A.R.S. with former Ozzy Osbourne bandmate Tommy Aldridge, with whom Sarzo maintained a close friendship.
 From April 1987 to September 1994, both Sarzo and Aldridge were members of Whitesnake before lead singer David Coverdale put the band on indefinite hiatus.

-In the early 1990s, Sarzo decided to put together his own band, Sun King, recruiting vocalist Keith St. John (later to join Medicine Wheel, Burning Rain and Montrose) and future Marilyn Manson and Rob Zombie guitarist, John Lowery.
+In the early 1990s, Sarzo decided to put together his own band, Sun King, recruiting vocalist Keith St. John (later to join Medicine Wheel, Burning Rain and Montrose) and future Marilyn Manson, Rob Zombie, and Mötley Crüe guitarist John 5.
 Even though signed to Giant Records, the band was eventually dropped without releasing an album and Sarzo abandoned the project.
 In 1992, Sarzo had an uncredited role as a bass player for the fictional band Exorcist on the Tales from the Crypt episode "On A Deadman's Chest".

-Sarzo would rejoin Quiet Riot on multiple occasions and recorded albums with them in 1999 and 2001.
+In 1997, Sarzo would rejoin Quiet Riot to record 2 albums with them in 1999 and 2001 before leaving the band in 2003.
 In February 2004, Sarzo joined Yngwie Malmsteen's Rising Force for the U.S. 30 city "Attack Tour".
 He then joined Dio later in 2004.

 In 2007, Sarzo joined Blue Öyster Cult, replacing Richie Castellano as the band's bassist who became the band's guitarist/keyboard player, initially as a guest musician before officially taking the role.
 He remained with Blue Öyster Cult until 2012.

 On September 1, 2012, Sarzo joined vocalist Geoff Tate's version of Queensrÿche, after Tate parted with his longtime Queensrÿche bandmates under bad terms.
 Other members of Tate's version of the band included guitarist Kelly Gray, drummer Simon Wright, and keyboardist Randy Gane.
 Sarzo's brother, Robert, also joined the band several months later, replacing Glen Drover.
 The band subsequently embarked on an "Operation: Mindcrime Anniversary Tour" in 2013, celebrating the seminal album's 25th anniversary.

 On January 18, 2017, Sarzo was inducted into the "Hall of Heavy Metal History" for his long and influential career.

-From 2016–2021, Sarzo was a member of the Canadian rock band The Guess Who, playing on their album The Future IS What It Used To Be.
+From 2016–2021, Sarzo was a member of the Canadian rock band the Guess Who, playing on their album The Future IS What It Used To Be.

+Rejoining Quiet Riot

 On August 2, 2021, Sarzo again rejoined Quiet Riot, replacing Chuck Wright, who amicably left to focus on solo projects.